martilux2580/PassGuard/README.md

     <h1><b>PassGuard</b></h1>
 </div>

-To the point, **PassGuard is a modern-looking, fully offline and open source password manager** whose job is to securely store and provide to the user an active management of their passwords. **PassGuard executes correctly on 64-bit distributions of Windows 10**, however **both 32-bit and 64-bit distributions of .NET Framework 4.6 are required** for its operation.
+To the point, **PassGuard is a modern-looking, fully offline and open source password manager** whose job is to securely store and provide to the user an active management of their passwords.

 *Read this in other languages: [English](README.md), [Spanish](README.es.md).*